 7. Coconut Oil

 By now you’ve probably heard about all the great benefits of coconut oil.
 It can maintain healthy blood sugar and cholesterol levels, strengthen your immune system, aid in digestion, and keep your skin glowing and wrinkle free.
 Oil pulling was all the rage last year too!
-But we cook with this oil almost exclusively and often eat it completely raw in smoothies and desserts.
-Not only is it one of the best things to eat (try adding ½ tsp to your cup of coffee) but also we use it for all kinds of homemade beauty products like toothpaste, deodorant, and body moisturizer.
-We recommend buying the biggest jar you can find!
+But I cook with this oil almost exclusively and often eat it completely raw in smoothies and desserts.
+I also use it for all kinds of homemade beauty products like toothpaste, deodorant, and body moisturizer.
+I recommend buying the biggest jar you can find!

-When we went vegan we naturally started eating less sugar.
+When I went vegan, I naturally started eating less sugar.
 Even though sugar is vegan (as are french fries, potato chips, and lots of other junk foods) you just got to keep it in balance.
 Eating more healthy whole plant foods means you’ll naturally start craving those foods the more you put them in your body.
 So start replacing addictive artificial sweeteners and refined sugars with dates!
 They are so under appreciated, but they’re full of vitamins and minerals as well as fibre – which we can all use more of.
 Add pitted dates to your breakfast smoothies, oatmeal, savoury sauces, and baked goods.
-Try our recipe for raw apple crumble using date paste as the gooey filling instead of butter and sugar.
+Try my recipe for raw apple crumble using date paste as the gooey filling instead of butter and sugar.

 10. Coconut Fakin’ Bacon

 The whole “bacon on everything” trend is so played out and you obviously know bacon isn’t good for you!
 Coconut bacon is the future.
 It’s smokey, it’s crunchy, and it’s way healthier for you.
 You’ll love it in a caesar salad, on a BLT sandwich, or on top of a vegan omelette.
-You can buy coconut bacon (look for a brand called Phoney Baloney’s) in health or specialty stores or maybe even at your local farmers market, but we prefer the more cost effective method of making a huge batch at home.
+You can buy coconut bacon (look for a brand called Phoney Baloney’s) in health or specialty stores or maybe even at your local farmers market.
+I personally prefer the more cost effective method of making a huge batch at home!
 Get the easy recipe on the blog here.